nkoster/qrcodeapi/README.md

 ### Dependencies

-These are the external helpers used by the server.
+The external helpers, used by the server.

 In my debian based linux: